sf-wdi-34/js-functions/README.md

 ```

+Above, `this` refers to the object shape.

 ## Independent Practice
-Refine the skills covered in this workshop with some [Function Training](https://github.com/sf-wdi-31/functions-training)
+Refine the skills covered in this workshop with some [Function Training](https://github.com/sf-wdi-34/functions-training)

 ## Closing Thoughts
 - You should now know the difference between defining and calling a function, you should be able to write functions that return values.